drstearns/tutorials/src/deploy2aws/index.md

 After selecting your key pair, launch your instance.
 This will create a new Amazon Linux 2 VM, and you should be able to see it starting up in your list of EC2 instances.

-Once your instance is running and ready for an SSH connection, click on the instance in the list and find the **Public DNS (IPv4)** name for your new CM.
+Once your instance is running and ready for an SSH connection, click on the instance in the list and find the **Public DNS (IPv4)** name for your new VM.
 It should be a sub-domain of `compute.amazonaws.com` (for example, `ec2-nn-nn-nn-nn.us-west-2.compute.amazonaws.com`.
 Copy this value to the clipboard.

 <img class="screenshot" src="img/ec2-pub-dns.png" alt="public DNS screenshot"/>